danielpclark/acts_as_encryptable/README.md

 end
 ```

-If you're encrypting multiple fields you may choose to use to alter what keys
+If you're encrypting multiple fields you may choose to vary what keys and salts
-and salts are used per column but this will add a performance hit for the extra
+are used per column, but this will add a performance hit for the extra
 encryption startup time.

-If you want to perform additional work on record data that you want to encrypt
+If you want to perform additional work on record data that you want to encrypt;
 write a method alias after the `acts_as_encryptable` decleration and have your
 new method call it.  `acts_as_encryptable` should always be written before any
 method aliasing.